Maybe with some gear talk and some statistics. Here are the lenses that I took with me this time:

 Why zooms and primes at the same time?

 Not at the same time.
 Zooms in the photo backpack for traveling around and on the hikes.
 The primes in my small shoulder bag in the cities.
-A system that is working perfectly for me for many years.
+A system that just works for me for many years.

 What will be different for the next vacation?